 Given its compact size and advanced infrastructure, expats should have few problems when it comes to transport in South Korea.
-The country is well connected by road and rail networks, and it is possible to travel between major cities on cheap domestic flights.
+The country is well connected by road and rail networks.
+It's even possible to travel between major cities on cheap domestic flights.
 For most expats, especially those living in major cities, owning a car and driving in South Korea is unnecessary since getting around with public transport is generally easy.

 Public transport in South Korea

 South Korea’s public transport system is comprehensive and well organised.
 One of the most popular ways of getting around is the railway network, which connects the country’s major cities and is also an effective way to get around within them.
-Larger cities boast modern subway networks which are another popular way of commuting, while expats will also be able to use both inter- and inner-city bus services.
+Larger cities boast modern subway networks which are another popular way of commuting.
+Expats will also be able to use both inter- and inner-city bus services.

-In addition to extensive subway networks within all of the major cities, South Korea as a whole is well connected by rail.
-Travelling through the country by train is possible on Korail, the national rail service, which has been upgraded and extended in recent years, although it remains a more practical option for travel between major cities, as access to rural areas is limited.
+In addition to extensive subway networks within most of the major cities, South Korea as a whole is well connected by rail.
+Travelling through the country by train is possible on Korail, the national rail service, which has been upgraded and extended in recent years.
+However, it remains a more practical option for travel between major cities, as access to rural areas is limited.
 The line from Seoul to Busan via Daegu and Dondaegu is the most travelled.

-There is also a high-speed express train (KTX) from Seoul to Busan via Daegu, Dondaegu and other smaller towns which travels from one end of the country to the other in just over two hours.
+There's also a high-speed express train (KTX and SRT) from Seoul to Busan via Daegu, Dondaegu and other smaller towns.
+These trains travel from one end of the country to the other in just over three hours.
 A second high-speed line runs between Seoul and Gwangju.

 Both the KTX and Korail train services are easy to use.
 There are self-service ticket kiosks that accept cash or credit cards, most stations are signposted in both Korean and English, and station staff often speak basic English.